The Illinois Clean Jobs Bill

 SB 1485 – Chief sponsors: Sens.
 Don Harmon, David Koehler, and Jacqueline Collins.

-Energy policy took center stage in Illinois in 2015, presenting an opportunity for lawmakers to not just make do with the old ways of generating electricity but build an innovative, diverse, and clean electricity system that costs less, delivers reliable power and creates thousands of good paying jobs.
-Lawmakers can put Illinoisans to work in every part of the state, capturing our vast potential for clean energy, by passing the Illinois Clean Jobs Bill.
+Energy policy took center stage in Illinois in 2015, presenting an opportunity for lawmakers build an innovative, diverse, and clean electricity system that costs less, delivers reliable power and creates thousands of good paying jobs.

 HB 2607 and SB 1485 will:

-- Increase Use of Renewables: Raise the Renewable Portfolio Standard from the current goal of 25% by 2025 to 35% by 2030.
-A stronger and longer commitment sends a signal to energy efficiency investors to come into Illinois for good.
+- Develop Renewable Energy: Raise the Renewable Portfolio Standard from the current goal of 25% by 2025 to 35% by 2030.
+A stronger and longer commitment to clean energy sends a signal to the clean energy sector that Illinois is the right place for billions in new investments, and for the thousands of jobs that come with them.

-- Pursuing Market-based Strategies to Reduce Carbon Pollution & Create Jobs: The bill provides a range of tools to help customers and the environment, including the option of a market-based mechanism to limit carbon pollution.
-If implemented after a comprehensive review of its impact on ratepayers and other stakeholders, this could create revenues to invest in clean energy, workforce development, low-income bill assistance, and other priorities.
+- Reduce Carbon Pollution & Create Jobs: The bill provides a range of tools to help customers and the environment.
+This could create revenues to invest in clean energy, workforce development, low-income bill assistance, and other priorities.